Call for the Publication Forum panel members for term 2022-2025 is open.

-If you are a researcher working in a Finnish university or research institute and you are interested in being a panellist, please fill in the application form no later than 31st of July 2017 via this link
+If you are a researcher working in a Finnish university or research institute and you are interested in being a panellist, please fill in the application form no later than 31st of July 2021.

-The evaluation of publication channels is performed by 23 discipline-specific expert panels composed of some 200 distinguished Finnish or Finland-based scholars.
-The panels are instructed by a steering group which is composed of experts representing the academic disciplines as well as The National Library of Finland, Ministry of Education and Culture, Academy of Finland, Council for Finnish University Libraries, CSC – IT Centre for Science, Universities Finland UNIFI and Federation of Finnish Learned Societies (TSV).
-The Publication Forum secretariat is responsible for the preparation and coordination of the steering group’s and the panels’ work.
+The evaluation of publication channels is performed by 23 discipline-specific expert panels composed of some 250 distinguished Finnish or Finland-based scholars.
+The panels are instructed by the Publication Forum Steering Group which is composed of experts representing the academic disciplines as well as The National Library of Finland, Ministry of Education and Culture, Academy of Finland, Council for Finnish University Libraries, CSC – IT Centre for Science, Universities Finland UNIFI and Federation of Finnish Learned Societies (TSV).
+The Publication Forum secretariat is responsible for the preparation and coordination of the Steering Group’s and the panels’ work.